ExoSkeletons/tools/README.md

-## A Collection of helpeful Classes and functions
+## A Collection of helpeful Classes and functions.